Grade Point Average

 See Grading System for a list of Grade Quality Point Values.

-When the appropriate course is available, the course, when a grade other than W has been assigned, may be repeated to earn a better grade.
-Upon successful completion of the course at a later date, the cumulative average is adjusted to reflect the highest grade earned.* However, each grade earned will appear on the academic transcript and count toward attempted credits.
+When the appropriate course is available, the course may be repeated to earn a better grade.* Upon successful completion of the course at a later date, the cumulative grade point average (GPA) is adjusted to reflect the highest grade earned.** However, each grade earned will appear on the academic transcript and count toward attempted credits.
 Students are required to pay any applicable tuition charges for all repeated coursework.
 Students are eligible for financial aid for only 1 repetition of a previously passed course.

 When a student has repeated a course previously applied to an awarded degree, each grade earned will be included in the cumulative point average.